 With the success and recognition she garnered from Playboy, Anderson soon moved to Los Angeles where she spent two seasons on ABC's hit series Home Improvement as Lisa, the Tool Time Girl.
 It was there that she captured the attention and affection of viewing audiences around the world.
 Around that time, Anderson was cast as C.J.
 Parker on the internationally successful series Baywatch.
 Due to impossible scheduling requirements of working on two hit shows at once, she eventually left Home Improvement to focus on Baywatch.

 Anderson also appeared on the big screen in a number of films, including The Taking of Beverly Hills, Raw Justice and the action comedy Barb Wire.
 In addition, Anderson was featured in the CBS movie-of-the-week, Come Die with Me: A Mickey Spillane's Mike Hammer Mystery.

-After leaving Baywatch, Anderson starred in and produced her hit TV show "V.I.P."
-(1998), which ran for four seasons until 2002.
-By the fall of 2003 the new network Spike TV launched her latest action series, a cartoon developed by Stan Lee called "Stripperella" (2003).
-In 2005, Anderson starred in the first season the FOX comedy show "Stacked."
+After leaving Baywatch, Anderson starred in and produced the hit TV show V.I.P. which ran for four seasons until 2002.
+In 2003, she starred in Spike TV's Stripperella, a cartoon developed by Stan Lee.
+In 2005, Anderson starred in the first season the FOX comedy show Stacked.